munishm/bicep-workshop/Challenges/Challenge2a.md

-# Challenge 2a: Managing secrets
+# Challenge 2a: Modulazing templates & Managing secrets

+Amazing work on completing the template of a full stack application in previous challenge.
+In this challenge we will look into modularizing the bicep template & how to share the secrets in the template.

+## Challenge

+You are advised to modularize the code as much as possible.
+Learn more about [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules)

 When you are managing the secrets like connection strings, You are advised to look into the Bicep best practices to understand [Secret management scenarios](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/scenarios-secrets)